 East Texas Baptist University is committed to the policy that regular and punctual attendance is essential to successful scholastic achievement.
 Attendance at all meetings of the course for which a student is registered is expected.
-To be eligible to earn credit in a course, the student must attend at least 75 percent of all class meetings.
+Every faculty member will provide a copy of his/her syllabus, which includes the attendance guidelines, to each student enrolled in the class on the first day of the class in each term.

-1. Absences begin with the first meeting of a class, and students registering late

-- incur absences from the first class meeting of the semester. - Students who have not attended class by the census date will be dropped from the course. - Students are responsible for all material covered in class meetings and are expected to meet all class requirements for the course. - 4.
+- 1. Absences begin with the first meeting of a class, and students registering late incur absences from the first class meeting of the semester. - Students who have not attended class by the census date will be dropped from the course. - 3.
+Students are responsible for all material covered in class meetings and are expected to meet all class requirements for the course. - 4.
 Students who accumulate absences while representing the University as members of the athletic teams, musical organizations, or other authorized groups will be granted the right to make up work missed a result of that activity, provided that the activity was properly scheduled and that the absence was authorized in advance.
 Such absences are, nonetheless, counted as classes missed. - 5.
 Students who are absent while representing the University are expected to make arrangements with their instructors prior to the absence. - 6.
 The opportunity to make up work missed as a result of absences other than those identified in Article 4 above may be granted only when the instructor involved grants that privilege.
 Such absences should be documented by the student to the fullest extent possible. - 7.
 Students who fail to participate in at least 75% of class, or attendance requirements fulfilling the requirements of point 6 above, may be awarded an F by the instructor.